CharlottePrimiceri/ProbabilisticRobotics/README.md

 **Input Data:**

 - Initial values of [ Ksteer, Ktraction, axis_lenght, steer_offset] = [ 0.1, 0.0106141, 1.4, 0]
+  - Ksteer: radians for one tick of the absolute encoder
+  - Ktraction: meters for one tick of the absolute encoder
+  - Steer Offset: correction on the direction of the front wheel in order to go forward (zero angle)

 - Position of the Laser w.r.t. the base link:
+  - Ksteer: how many radians for one tick of the absolute encoder
   translation: [1.5, 0, 0]

   rotation: [0, 0, 0, 1]